Back

 Introducing Octogen

-AI is the next generational platform shift, and potentially the biggest: It promises unlocking entirely new ways to discover, evaluate, and purchase products, fundamentally better shopping experiences, and better economics for brands and retailers.But none of this happens without the right foundation.
+AI is poised to be the next generational platform shift in ecommerce, and potentially the biggest yet.
+It promises to unlock entirely new ways to discover, evaluate, and purchase products.
+It will create a fundamentally better shopping journey for consumers, and better economics for brands and retailers.

 The Data Problem

 AI needs to be grounded in reality.
-But the reality of e-commerce data is messy.
+But the reality of ecommerce data is messy.

-AI Can Transform Shopping – But First, The Data Must Be Fixed
+AI Can Transform Shopping – But First, the Data Must Be Fixed

 Cosimo